 Virginia Judicial Notice-Shortcut

 Judicial notice is a form of a judicial shortcut.
-That is to say that there will be no need for formal proof where judicial notice is taken of something.
+What it means is that there will be no need for formal proof where judicial notice is taken of something.
 Formal proof would simply be a waste of time in that instance.
 Formal proof may mean two things: formal authentication of the document; and also compliance with the business record exception in order to eliminate any hearsay objection.
 However in looking at the potential hearsay objection, even if the so-called “business records exception” eliminates that level of hearsay, there could be another level of hearsay objections based upon a document containing opinions and/or containing statements that are not admissible due to lack of foundation, lack of relevancy and potentially other reasons.

 Judicial notice permits a court to determine the existence of a fact without formal proof tending to support that fact.
 Scafetta v.
 Arlington County, 13 Va.
 App.
 646, 648 (1992)